 From Table 4, the study findings indicate the impact of livelihood activities on average annual income.
 The individuals who traditionally relied on agriculture as their sole source of livelihood have ventured into various additional farm-based activities.

 Among the farmers who have adopted dairy farming as a livelihood activity the average annual income of farmers before adopting dairy farming was Rs.
-76,424 but after adopting dairy farming as a livelihood activity average income increased significantly to Rs.
+76,424 but after adopting dairy farming as a livelihood activity the average income increased significantly to Rs.
 1,14,974 with farmers experiencing a substantial average annual income increase of Rs 38,550.
 This suggests that diversifying into dairy farming has proven to be a lucrative decision for these individuals, likely due to the increasing demand for dairy products.

 Similarly, farmers who followed sheep and goat rearing as a livelihood activity have also shown a positive impact on income, the average annual income of farmers before adopting sheep and goat rearing was Rs.
 68,982 but after adopting sheep and goat rearing as a livelihood activity average income increased significantly to Rs.
 97,904 resulting in an average difference of Rs 28,922.
 This highlights the potential of small livestock farming as a supplementary source of income in rural areas.

 With respect to poultry farming, farmers who followed poultry farming as a livelihood activity have also shown a positive impact on income, the average annual income of farmers before adopting poultry farming was Rs.
-71,754 but after adopting poultry farming as a livelihood activity average income increased significantly to Rs.
-95,006 resulting in an average annual income increase of Rs 23,252 provides yet another avenue for improved earnings, indicating its popularity as a viable option among rural households.
+71,754 but after adopting poultry farming as a livelihood activity the average income increased significantly to Rs.
+95,006 resulting in an average annual income increase of Rs 23,252 which provides yet another avenue for improved earnings, indicating its popularity as a viable option among rural households.

-As for to Fisheries, farmers who followed Fisheries as a livelihood activity have also shown a positive impact on income, the average annual income of farmers before adopting Fisheries was Rs.
-65,595 but after adopting Fisheries as a livelihood activity average income increased significantly to Rs.
+As for Fisheries, farmers who followed Fisheries as a livelihood activity have also shown a positive impact on income, the average annual income of farmers before adopting Fisheries was Rs.
+65,595 but after adopting Fisheries as a livelihood activity the average income increased significantly to Rs.
 98,540 resulting in an average annual income increase of Rs 32,945.

 Similarly, farmers who undertook wage employment as a livelihood activity have also shown a positive impact on income, the average annual income of farmers before adopting wage employment was Rs.
 45,522 but after adopting wage employment as a livelihood activity average income increased to Rs.
 78,322 significantly, resulting in an average difference of Rs.
 32,800.
 Wage employment on farms supports small and marginal farmers and is an additional source of income for farmers.

 With respect to custom hiring of agricultural machinery has led to a significant increase in income,the average annual income of farmers before adopting wage employment was Rs.
-68,700 but after adopting wage employment as a livelihood activity average income increased to Rs.
+68,700 but after adopting wage employment as a livelihood activity the average income increased to Rs.
 1,13,700 resulting in an average difference of Rs 45,000 respectively.
 These findings underscore the importance of offering seasonal or part-time employment opportunities on farms and the demand for mechanized services among local farmers.

 While, those who have embraced the marketing of fruits and vegetables have witnessed significant income growth, the average annual income of farmers before adopting the marketing of fruits and vegetables was Rs.
-65,822 but after adopting the marketing of fruits and vegetables as a livelihood activity average income increased to Rs.
-1,14,522 resulting an average difference of Rs 48,700.
+65,822 but after adopting the marketing of fruits and vegetables as a livelihood activity the average income increased to Rs.
+1,14,522 resulting to an average difference of Rs 48,700.
 Efficient marketing and distribution of produce not only benefit the farmers but also contribute to the local economy, enhancing overall livelihoods in these agricultural communities.